planet-lia/lia-docs/content/lia-cli.md

 ---

 Lia CLI is a <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank">command line interface</a> that helps you play Lia as effortlessly as possible.
-By running it with provided commands (listed below) it can setup your bots, generate games for you, help you with debugging and much more.
+By running it with provided commands (listed below) it can setup your bots, generate games, help you with debugging and much more.

-To run Lia CLI, use the following structure in terminal on linux and macOS or in [Git Bash](https://gitforwindows.org/) on Windows:
+To run Lia CLI, use the following structure in [Git Bash](https://gitforwindows.org/) on Windows or in terminal on linux and macOS:
 ```shell
 $./lia <command>
 ```